Is Labiaplasty Cost Covered by Insurance?

 Labiaplasty is a common surgery that shortens or adjusts the length and size of the inner labia.
 You may undergo this surgery with general or local anesthesia.

-Many women consider labiaplasty surgery when troublesome symptoms such as pain, chafing, itching, and self-consciousness after childbirth start to encroach on their daily lives.
+Many women consider a labiaplasty when troublesome symptoms such as pain, chafing, itching, and self-consciousness after childbirth start to encroach on their daily lives.
 These aren’t motivations only related to vanity, and for this reason, these patients often want to know will insurance cover labiaplasty.

 Because of this, the removal of excess tissue on the labia minora is seen as elective and not medically necessary.
 Of course, you should always check with your provider directly.
 You can simply call and ask, “Is labiaplasty covered under my plan?”
 You should get a direct answer.

-Why Isn’t Labiaplasty Procedure Cost Covered by Insurance?
+Why Isn’t Labiaplasty Procedure Covered by Insurance?

 Whenever insurance coverage companies evaluate a procedure, a medication, or another medical initiative, they consider whether it is “medically necessary”.
 This is their way of gauging procedures, medications, etc. so that they don’t end up paying for services that aren’t really mandatory.